 38. Arts and Crafts Party

 Grab the paint clothes and prepare for this messy yet fun birthday event!
 If your boy is an upcoming artist then he’ll love this idea.
-An art theme birthday party can be low budget and keep the kids entertained for hours.
+An art-themed birthday party can be low-budget and keep the kids entertained for hours.

 Set up three separate tables: one for painting, one for crafts, and one for food.
 You’ll definitely want to cover the tabletops with an old cloth or fabric.
 For supplies, you can opt for washable paints*, watercolor*, and acrylic* for painting pieces.
 You can purchase a bundle of canvas from your local store or use computer paper.

 There are so many ideas for crafts as well!
 Some classic examples are origami, straw rockets, craft stick airplanes, and paper pinwheels.
 You can make the crafts table really special with origami paper but if you’re on a budget computer paper can work as well.
 You can find supplies for the other crafts at your local craft store.
 These crafts are great because there’s room for creativity and aren’t too challenging to make.
 If you’re planning for an outside event you can even set up an area for chalk art on the sidewalk.
 So, what are you waiting for?
 Now’s the time to have an awesome art party!